The use of orbs is a common question among astrologers, and it sometimes creates much debate and argument.

 In natal astrology, I use wider orbs and have found they work, but some astrologers won’t go past 5 – 6 degrees for major aspects and others will be more generous with the use of an 8-degree orb.
 Astrologer Liz Greene uses 10 degrees for all of the major aspects and 6 degrees for the sextile.
 These are also the degrees she uses for the transiting planets.
 I follow her lead on this one.
 Sometimes, I will even extend some conjunctions and oppositions to 12 degrees when they seem to be working powerfully in the native’s life.

 Some astrologers will only allow a 1-degree orb for a transiting planet.
-I honestly, being upfront about this, don’t understand the reasoning behind this madness.
+I honestly, being upfront about this, don’t understand the reasoning.
 If the majority of astrologers read natal aspects at generally around 8 degrees applying and separating, why, then, are these same astrologers using such a tight orb for transits?
 If we are said to feel the energy of a natal aspect when it is 8 degrees wide, then why isn’t the same logic used when analyzing the transits?